Guy Raz

-He is the co-creator of three NPR programs: TED Radio Hour, How I Built This, and NPR's first-ever children's program, Wow in the World, co-hosted with Mindy Thomas.

-As a war correspondent, Raz covered the conflicts in Kosovo, Macedonia, Afghanistan, and Iraq.
-He has reported from more than 45 countries.
-Raz is also the creator of NPR's popular literary segment "Three Minute Fiction."

-Education
+Guy Raz (/ˈɡaɪ ˈrɑːz/; born November 9, 1975) is an American journalist and podcaster.
+He formerly hosted NPR's Weekend All Things Considered and the TED Radio Hour.

+Early life and education

-Raz graduated from Brandeis University in 1996.
-He received his master's degree in history from Cambridge University in the UK.
-In 2008, at age 33, Raz spent a year as a Nieman journalism fellow at Harvard University where he studied classical history.
+Raz was born in West Covina, California.
+He graduated from Brandeis University in 1996 and received his master's degree in history from Cambridge University.
+In 2008, Raz spent a year as a Nieman journalism fellow at Harvard University where he studied classical history.

 Career

-1997–2000: NPR, All Things Considered

 In 1997, at the age of 22, Raz joined NPR as an intern for NPR's afternoon news program All Things Considered.
-He eventually would work virtually every job in the newsroom from temporary production assistant to breaking news anchor.

 In 1998, he served as personal research assistant to former "Murrow Boy" NPR Senior News analyst Daniel Schorr.

 He then served as a general assignment reporter, covering the 2000 presidential primaries and the story behind the famous Doors song "Light My Fire" where he interviewed all surviving members of the band.